salem-karim/MTCG/Documentation/DOCUMENTATION.md

   - Here I use the `PackageController` which's `addPackage` Method gets invoked by the Service.
   - It reads the Card Data from the Body of the Request, then generates a random Package UUID and inserts it into the Database.
   - Here I first realized that a in between table `stack_cards` was needed to hold the card Id's of the Package.
+  - After a Presentation was asked to move the Authentication into a Middleware.

 - **Transactions** :
+  - Moved the Authentication into the building of a Request Object.
+  - Needed to change Unit Test due to refactor.
-  - Made a `transactions` table to hold a record of the purchase of the package.
+  - Made a `transactions` table to hold a record of the purchase of the package the package then holds a Foreign Key to this table and it one to the package which has been bought.

   - Failures :
     - At First I had not made the update of the users money purchase into a single Database Transactions.
     - Later on realized that taking a random Package from the Databases does not work with the given Test curl script.